stefanlple/PlantStrawberrySimulation/README.md

 # Strawberry Simulation (Unity)

+Coursework (Group of two)

-# An interactive Unity project that displays the process from planting to harvesting strawberries in the summer.
+### An interactive Unity project that displays the process from planting to harvesting strawberries in the summer.

 ![Teaser-strawberry-simmation](https://user-images.githubusercontent.com/81301569/193419956-bf90538a-7ec3-451a-9b59-e5a12f0e4da4.png)